Skip to content

 • measure, grade and feed raw materials into production machinery

-• operate production line equipment, like a factory conveyor line
+• operate equipment like factory conveyor lines

 • assemble goods on a production line